mihudou/HitchOpen-LGSVL-hainan_university/README.md

 The simulation environment provides a comprehensive race competition system with integrated timing and flag control.
 This allows for realistic race scenario testing and evaluation.

 1. Competition timer (Please do not modify anything in competition_timer for your final submission)
-   - Records the laps you are currently on and clocks the time.
+   - Keeps track of the laps number and clocks the time.
    - Configuration options:
       - Map is set in `race.env`
-      - `results_dir`: Directory for competition results
+      - `results_dir`: Directory to save competition results
       - `target_laps`: Number of laps to complete (default: 10)
       - `vehicle_flag`: Initial flag state (default: 'red')
    - You can start the competition timer by: